Marine Science Fellowship

 * See schedule below.

-You must have a 6 Star or Family Membership valid through the program to take advantage of the member rate.
+You must have an SSC Membership valid through the program to take advantage of the member rate.

 It is our goal to ensure this program is available to all.
 If you are in need of financial assistance, please reach out to Sean at email@example.com to inquire about our Coastal Education Fund.